primaryodors/primarydock/SCRIPTING.md

 ```
 CTNRG A B &energy
 CTNRG A B &energy @direction
+CTNRG A %start1 %end1 B %start2 %end2 &energy @direction
+CTNRG A B %start2 %end2 &energy @direction
 ```

 Gets the contact energy between two strands.
 In these examples, the interaction energy between strands A and B will be stored in `&energy`.
 Negative values mean favorable interactions, expressed in kJ/mol.
 Positive values mean atom clashes.
+The A and B parameters can also be strings.

 The second example introduces a direction of motion to move the second strand (in this case, B strand) to optimize the contacts between proteins.
 This is useful if e.g. two proteins are too close together and clashing, or too far away and not making good contact.

+The third example limits the function to a specific region of each strand.
+This is useful to for example optimize only part of the second strand.
+The fourth example limits only the second strand to a region.
+If a region is specified for only one strand, it must be the second one.
+This may seem counterintuitive but it makes sense for optimizing only part of the second protein against the whole of the first protein.

+The direction parameter is always optional, irrespective of any start and end residue numbers given.

 # DELETE